 Get up-to-date information on treatment and monitoring protocols for FIP that are being routinely utilized in Australia, the UK and Japan.

-This webinar will focus on correcting common misconceptions surrounding newly available antiviral therapy for FIP, responding to frequently asked questions, and providing insights from FIP therapy research.
+This webinar focuses on correcting common misconceptions surrounding newly available antiviral therapy for FIP, responding to frequently asked questions, and providing insights from FIP therapy research.

 © Stokes Healthcare/Bova 2024